Pop Vox – Vocal Ensemble

 - Small group intensive vocal ensemble training

-- Mixture of solo and ensemble work (harmonies, blending, solo and ensemble techniques)
+- A mixture of solo and ensemble work (harmonies, blending, solo and ensemble techniques)

 - Accompanied and a capella works